 If you’re planning to stay in the dormitories, you may want to bring a small pillow and a set of sheets for your first night.
 Later you will have plenty of time to shop for towels, sheets, pillows or anything you might need.

-A final note: You might want to bring your favorite CD’s and some typical music from your country to share with your new friends, as well as postcards, pictures, or some typical items from your part of the world.
+A final note: You might want to bring some typical music from your country to share with your new friends, as well as postcards, pictures, or some typical items from your part of the world.

-Do not carry a large amount of cash, but bring a small amount of cash in American currency to pay for your first expenses in the U.S. (taxi or shuttle transportation to F.I.U., phone calls, tips for baggage handlers, taxi drivers, etc.).
-The rest of your money should be in traveler’s checks.
+Do not carry a large amount of cash, but bring a small amount of cash in American currency to pay for your first expenses in the U.S. (taxi or shuttle transportation to F.I.U., tips for baggage handlers, taxi drivers, etc.).
+The rest of your money should be in traveler’s checks or cards.

 All international students must show proof of immunization against measles, mumps and rubella at time of registration.
 If you cannot show proof of immunization in English, you must get your immunization at our Wellness Center (Health Clinic) for a nominal fee.